-30 Minute vegetarian dinner alert!
-Simple nachos recipe custom created for each member of the family and baked to perfection on a sheet pan!
+A 30 minute simple nachos recipe that is the perfect dinner for the whole family!
+It's baked on a sheet pan and custom created for each member of the family!
 Forget about the kids not wanting veggies on top and the husband wants his enchilada sauce and you want extra cheese.
 Now you can cater to all members of the family in one of the easiest sheet pan dinner recipes!

 Kinda obsessing over how easy sheet pan dinners are over here!
 Goes hand-in-had with salad bars, potato bars and diy nachos which are all great to make when serving a large crowd of picky eaters.
 Especially when they can be catered to individual food allergies and taste buds.